DFCommunity/Hexo-Web-Nary/README.md

 ## Project Introduction

 This Project is made by DF Community and is based on Hexo Theme named Web-Nary and Official Hexo-Plugins.
-This is NOT a entirely "New Idea" but an upgrade to existing a Hexo Theme and some Plugins.
+This is NOT a entirely a "New Idea" but an upgrade to existing a Hexo Theme and some Plugins.
 For any Query and Error Troubleshooting contact the Maintainer at "bravo68web@dfcommunity.win" or through Pull Request.

 [Demo Site](http://webnary.netlify.app) | [Live Production Use Site](https://library.dfcommunity.win)